-- The “Syllabus” page (You are here!) displays the course syllabus and lists all graded activities with their due dates.
+- The “Syllabus” page (You are here!) displays the course syllabus and lists all activities

 The modules focus on the primary skills and issues critical to online teaching: planning for online instruction, assessing student learning, content presentation/conversion and developing community and instructor presence.
 All of the modules follow a similar organization and include readings, online assignments and discussions.
 The following are typical module components: